mahdiyazdani/Hypermarket/docs/upload-site-logo.md

 # Site logo

+?> Note that if the logo is not uploaded, then your site name will be used.

 * Navigate to **Appearance** » **Customize**.
 * Click on the **Site Identity** section.
 * Click the **Select Logo** button to open the WordPress media library.